 - Butter: I use unsalted butter and then salt the mashed potatoes to taste.
 If all you have on hand is salted butter, it’s perfectly fine to use!
 Just make sure you taste the potatoes before adding any additional salt.

 - Nutmeg: I don’t know if many people add this to their potatoes, but my husband always has and it’s such a nice hint of spice.
 Goes perfectly with the potatoes!
-Feel free to omit if you’re too suspicious, we won’t be offended ?
+Feel free to omit if you’re too suspicious.

 How to make mashed potatoes